 - You should not attempt to decrypt material to which you are not entitled or attempt to gain rights you have not been specifically granted by the owner.
-If you observe or discover a gap in system or network security, you agree to inform the one of the individuals listed in Appendix 1 and not to exploit the gap.
+If you observe or discover a gap in system or network security, you agree to inform one of the individuals listed in Appendix 1 and not to exploit the gap.

 - You agree to refrain from any activity that interferes with a computer’s operating system or its logging and security systems, or that may cause such effects.
 Additionally, users are not authorized to remove any security software installed on FDU equipment by FDU Systems personnel.

-- You must be sensitive to the public nature of computing resources and agree not to transmit, post or otherwise display material that is threatening, obscene, harassing or defamatory.
+- You must be sensitive to the public nature of computing resources and agree not to transmit, post, or otherwise display material that is threatening, obscene, harassing, or defamatory.
 The use of University computing resources to libel, slander, or harass any other person is not allowed and could lead to University discipline as well as legal action by those who are the recipients of these actions.

 - You agree not to make copies of or distribute software the University owns or uses under license, unless the owner of the software or the owner of the license has specifically granted permission to copy.
 If in doubt as to whether you have permission to copy software, assume you don’t.

 - Messages, statements, and declarations sent as electronic mail or public postings should be treated as if they were tangible documents.
 From electronic identifiers used in the transmission of messages, addressees can see the University is the source of the message or its system is being used to transmit it, similar to how letterhead or return addresses on a tangible document would identify the University.
-SUGGESTION: Therefore, as a representative of the FDU community, you are expected to respect the University’s good name in your electronic dealings with those both within and outside the University.
+Therefore, as a representative of the FDU community, you are expected to respect the University’s good name in your electronic dealings with those both within and outside the University.
 Moreover, in so far as employees make use of FDU computing resources to relay personal opinions, it is their obligation to make sure that no addressee can infer that their personal opinions are necessarily shared or authorized by the University, and they are obligated to clearly identify their opinions as their own and not those of the University.

-- You agree not to create & send, or forward electronic chain mail letters.
+- You agree not to create, send, or forward electronic chain mail letters.
 You agree not to attempt to alter or forge the “From” line or any other attribution of origin contained in electronic mail or postings.
 You agree not to use any of the University systems for sending what is commonly referred to as “SPAM” mail (unsolicited bulk email).

-A. Port scanners, network monitors or other types of utilities that probe any other computer, be they inside or outside FDU’s network.
+- Port scanners, network monitors or other types of utilities that probe any other computer, be they inside or outside FDU’s network.

-B. Routing or network serving protocols such as RIP, IGRP, OOTP or DHCP on the network.
+- Routing or network serving protocols such as RIP, IGRP, OOTP or DHCP on the network.

-C. Daemons, processes or programs that accept incoming connections, as a server would.
+- Daemons, processes or programs that accept incoming connections, as a server would.

-D. Streaming media servers or any other server that broadcasts continuous data streams.
+- Streaming media servers or any other server that broadcasts continuous data streams.

-- FDU’s computing resources, including equipment,, network, services, and wiring may not be modified or extended beyond the areas of their intended use.
+- FDU’s computing resources, including equipment, network, services, and wiring may not be modified or extended beyond the areas of their intended use.

 - Network connections may not be used to provide network access to anyone outside the University community or for any purposes other than those that are in direct support of the academic mission of the University.

 Computing resources are created to support the instructional, research, and administrative activities of the University, and are the property of the University.
 Personal use of the University’s computing resources, except for students enrolled at the University, should be incidental and kept to a minimum.
 Use of such resources by an employee for other than work-related matters should be reasonable and limited so that it does not prevent the employee from attending to and completing work effectively and efficiently, does not incur additional cost to the University, and does not preclude others with work-related needs from using the resources, including the shared campus and Internet bandwidth.

 Department Heads and other administrators may enact additional restrictions to further limit employees’ personal use of University computing resources.
 These restrictions may include but are not limited to: limiting time spent reading or writing personal email or visiting web pages, and limitations on acceptable content due to the possible exposure of screens to other individuals.
 Human Resources must be consulted, in advance, about any proposed restrictions.

 In connection with the University’s migration to Office 365, the University adopted a policy of retaining copy of each fdu.edu email for three (3) years.
 This means, regardless of individual user action, the University will maintain a copy of all email traffic for a period of 3 years.

 In the event of lost or damaged files, a reasonable attempt will be made to recover the information; however, the University and the University Information Technology staff cannot guarantee recovery of the data or loss of data due to media failure, floods, fires, etc.

-University Systems and Networking and each of its departments will make reasonable attempts to provide error-free hardware and software on our computing resources, however, it is not possible to guarantee this, and information provided by staff members is not guaranteed to be correct.
+OIRT and each of its departments will make reasonable attempts to provide error-free hardware and software on our computing resources, however, it is not possible to guarantee this, and information provided by staff members is not guaranteed to be correct.

 Users should exercise caution when storing any confidential information in electronic format, because the privacy of such information cannot be guaranteed.
-User(s) must be aware that any personal files, including e-mail, maintained on University computing resources are University property and are subject to University storage, retrieval and review.
-Users of the University’s computing resources are hereby informed that they have no justified expectation of privacy in material processed, sent, or stored on FDU computing resources, whether the information is contained on a computer hard drive, computer disks, University or third party server or in any other manner, will be private.
+User(s) must be aware that any personal files, including e-mail, maintained on University computing resources are University property and are subject to University storage, retrieval, and review.
+Individuals using FDU computing resources should have no expectation that any information transmitted through or stored on FDU computing resources, whether the information is contained on a computer hard drive, computer disks, University or third party server or in any other manner, will be private.
 By using FDU computing resources, the user consents to the University’s (and its designees’, both internal and external) access to their electronic files, documents, and materials stored, transmitted, or otherwise accessible on those resources.

-Because employees are granted access to and use of FDU’s computing resources to conduct University business, the University reserves the right to access electronic mail messages left on or transmitted through the University’s computing resources.
+Without limitation, because employees are granted access to and use of FDU computing resources to conduct University business, the University reserves the right to access electronic mail messages left on or transmitted through the University’s computing resources.
 Employees should not assume that such messages are private and confidential or that the University or its designated representatives will not have a need to access and review this information.

 Policy violations should be reported immediately to any one of the individuals listed in Appendix 1.